markdumay/ghost-backend/README.md

 ![Ghost home screen][image_home]

 ### Restoring the Ghost Database
-If enabled in the environment settings, *ghost-backend* creates local backups of the database every 30 minutes.
+If enabled in the environment settings, *Ghost-backend* creates local backups of the database every 30 minutes.
 See the `BACKUP` setting in <a href="#step-3---update-the-environment-variables">Step 3</a> on how to enable this.
 Under the hood, the script `mysqldump-local.sh` embedded in the `mariadb` container exports the Ghost data to a file in the `/var/backup/mariadb` folder.
 The same script can also be used to restore the database.
 To do so, connect to the shell of your running mariadb container by running below command from your host.
 ```
 docker exec -it ghost-backend_mariadb_1 bash
 ```